BlaiteHere/InkCPP/README.md

 # FAQ:

-## WHAT ARE YOU WORKING ON RIGHT NOW IN THE GAME?
-> list of things i'm currently working on
-- Animated Tiles
-- Player walking between Tiles animation

 ## OKAY THEN, HOW DO I PLAY/COMPILE THE GAME?

 ### There's also a RELEASE with a compiled `.exe` file & Dynamic libs that should work on any Windows & maybe Linux OS!